JanHerca/urantiapedia/output/wikijs/en/article/Sheila_Schneider/Remembering_Tonia_Baney.md

 <img src="/image/article/UF_News_Online/2023_03/028.jpg">
 <figcaption><em>Tonia Baney painting</em></figcaption>
 </figure>

-began reading _The Urantia Book_, she encouraged me to attend the regular study group meetings at the Foundation, and we had many discussions about how to promote its teachings.

 Tonia left Urantia Foundation in October 2003, returned to Hawaii, and pursued other projects including her work as a portrait artist.
 She also remained a great advocate and promoter of _The Urantia Book_.
 When I left the Foundation in April 2004, Tonia supported my decision to go back to school and encouraged me while I was earning my bachelor's degree in sculpture.